Nuitka/Nuitka/README.rst

 .. note::

-   The recursion into the package directory needs to be provided manually, otherwise, the package is empty.
-Data files located inside the package will not be embedded yet.
+   The inclusion of the package contents needs to be provided manually, otherwise, the package is empty.
+You can be more specific if you want, and only include part of it.
+Data files located inside the package will not be embedded by this process, you need to copy them yourself with this approach.

 Use Case 4 - Program Distribution
 =================================